ibexa/documentation-developer/docs/guide/file_management/binary_media_download.md

 Unlike image files, you can restrict files stored in BinaryFile or Media to certain user roles.
 =======

-(but it does not apply to image files).
-You can restrict files stored in BinaryFile or Media to certain user roles
+Unlike image files, you can restrict files stored in BinaryFile or Media to certain user roles.
->>>>>>> 81ab46ab...
-Division into subchapters
+>>>>>>> cbb79188...
+Updates on handling.md
 As such, they are not publicly downloadable from disk, and are instead served by Symfony, using a custom route that runs the necessary checks.
 This route is automatically generated as the `url` property for those Field values.

 ## The `content/download` route